ryancraigmartin/IronNotes/objects.md

 # Objects

+The simple types of JavaScript are numbers, strings, booleans, null, and undefined.
+All other values are objects.
+Arrays, functions, regular expressions, and objects of course are all objects.

+An object property value can be any value except for undefined.

 An Object in JavaScript is a collection composed of key-value pairs.

 The key is a string that identifies a property of an object.